19hours/sg-statutes/Acts/Road Traffic Act.md

 (2) A person guilty of an offence under subsection (1) shall be liable on conviction —

-(a) for a first offence, to imprisonment for a term of not less than one year and not more than 3 years and, in addition, to a fine not exceeding $2,000; and
+(a) for a first offence, to imprisonment for a presumptive minimum term of not less than one year and not more than 3 years and, in addition, to a fine not exceeding $2,000; and

+[Act 15 of 2019 wef 01/01/2020]

 (b) for a second or subsequent offence, to imprisonment for a term of not less than 2 years and not more than 5 years and, in addition, to a fine not exceeding $5,000.